JasonLough/fun-with-javascript/README.md

 ### Glossary of /scripts

-dynamic-templates-in-pure-javascript.htm -

-ES6-underscore-D3JS -
+note: (OLD) = stuff I wrote > 3 yrs ago

+dynamic-templates-in-pure-javascript.htm - (OLD) using script type="text/template" you can write functions to make your own template.
+No libraries required.

+ES6-underscore-D3JS - (OLD) makes a bar graph of random numbers, sorts them, charts them, assigns color based on above or below average

-memoization.js -
+memoization.js - (OLD) caching function results in a lookup table

-noitatoN-hsiloP-esreveR.htm -

-rock-paper-ES6.js -
+noitatoN-hsiloP-esreveR.php - (OLD) Reverse Polish Notation, aka "How a calculator could work".
+Did this one for an interview test a long time ago, I should remake it in JS.

+rock-paper-ES6.js - (OLD) stupid simple rock paper scissor simulator with custom test function

-sigmoid.htm -
+sigmoid.htm - (OLD) visualize a sigmoid function with D3.js

-test-object.js -
+test-object.js - (OLD) makes an array with a random number of fruit elements in it

 ---